Waniat02/GroupProject/README.md

 This project is a Java application that....

-# Assignments Used

 # Team Members and Responsibilities

-- Project Management:  Wania,
+- Project Management:  Wania Tajammal
 - Coders: Jonathan, Mitali
 - Support and review members: Raiyan, Madhuri Kola